 The sustained attack against conventional wisdom in regards to eating in Mark Sisson’s, The Primal Blueprint is noteworthy.
 Notable not only for its audacity to challenge the skewed way authorized and state-licensed medicine looks at human health, but also for how it aligns itself in a general way with many experts whose books are reviewed in this article.
 I often refer to this kind of conventional wisdom talked about in the Primal Blueprint as the modern myths of The New Ancien Régime, an arrangement comprising a lose confederacy of the millionaires and billionaires of the military-industrial complex and the newsmen, intelligentsia and politicians who serve them.
 This oligarch can’t stop looking at us as anything but a machine for science to fix instead of an impossibly complex organism.
 In the Primal Blueprint we see, like in the Mediterranean Diet, the Warrior Diet and others, a persistent attempt to get our diet and lifestyle to coincide with the creatures we’ve evolved to be and not the one we’re quickly becoming due to collective choices in the last hundred years.
 Having said that, here is a practical example in everyday terms of what can be considered a metaphysical theory in action: the Theory of Evolution.
 It is the discreet backdrop to this work.
 What is the optimal manner we were evolved to become over the millions of years of our history?
 What balance of diet, exercise and stress is a winning one?

 To many religious people whose sedentary, out-of-shape diet is based on the above mentioned myths and whose belief system has been compromised by faith and whose skepticism is being lowered by believing in things without proof, the disadvantages of a tenet in supernaturalism is at once readily apparent in everyday practical terms.
 That is, the belief in the Theory of Evolution has practical results in lifestyle choices.
 To maximize human health and wellness, it is extremely important to understand that we weren’t created 5000 years ago, but evolved in harsh conditions over millions of years.
 We evolved as hunter-gatherers; our genes blossom or wilt on how well we mirror the diet of our ancestors.
-Denying evolution – every single one of the 2012 GOP Candidates except John Huntsmen denies evolution – is indirectly a negative health factor in our physical well-being.
+Denying evolution – every single one of the 2016 GOP candidates were sceptics of evolution and many wouldn't even take questions on the subject – is indirectly a negative health factor in our physical well-being.
 Believing in a thing without proof – faith – can actually weaken our immune systems.
 By being on the wrong side of this philosophic dispute, you lower your chances of a successful well-managed life.
 Independent thinking is required for personal value judgements on questions like: ‘What should I eat?’
-‘Why do we get fat?’ and ‘Are regimens like the Warrior Diet and Primal Blueprint essential to our understanding of where we sit in our chronicle?'
+‘Why do we get fat?’ and ‘Are regiments like the Warrior Diet and Primal Blueprint essential to our understanding of where we sit in our chronicle?'
 Without a magical explanation, your mind aligns itself with a certain lifestyle cache: superior reasoning, hardheaded skepticism and tentative knowledge instead of embracing an unseen dimension without evidence, wishful-thinking and absolute truth supplied by the earthly representatives of god.

 In, Eating Well For Optimum Health, Dr. Andrew Weil takes you through the basics of nutrition and eating well.
 His ‘The Worst Diet in the World’ section mirrors what every expert is saying.
 Stay away from refined flour, starchy food, sweets, pop, margarine, vegetable oil, commercially raised chicken, beef, pork and lamb, processed snacks, cow’s milk, deep fried food, french fries, potato chips, pickles, ketchup and all drinks and condiments made with corn syrup.
 Doesn’t that sound like the Fast Food Nation diet?
 His recipes and ‘best foods’ mirror in a general way, both Dr Ozner and the Warrior Diet: fresh fruits and vegetables, high fiber cereal, tofu, real fruit juice, soy or almond milk, beans (with rice), nuts, fish, olive oil and whole grains.
 Where Hofmekler underscores eating healthy and exercise for the lean mean machine, Weil emphasizes food and wellness for happiness and health, allowing for a softer chunkier body.
 In regards to what to eat, (as far as I can tell) Ozner, Hofmekler and Weil are in near agreement (in a general sort of way).